-Dr. Shouldice's research interests include music teacher beliefs and their relationships to teaching practice, music teacher identity development and musical development and musical identity in young children.
-Her research and writing have been published in the Bulletin of the Council for Research in Music Education, Research Studies in Music Education, Music Education Research, Journal of Research in Music Education, Journal of Music Teacher Education, GIML Audea, Michigan Music Educator, and Antiphon: The Magazine of the Arizona Chapter American Choral Directors Association.
-Dr. Shouldice has presented her research at the Suncoast Music Education Research Symposium, the Desert Skies Symposium on Research in Music Education, the Symposium on Music Teacher Education, the NAfME Music Research and Teacher Education Conference, the Instrumental Music Teacher Educators Colloquium and the MMEA Research Symposium.
+Dr. Shouldice's research interests include music teacher beliefs and their relationships to teaching practice, musical development and musical identity in young children, and issues of gender in music education.
+Her research and writing have been published in the Bulletin of the Council for Research in Music Education, Research Studies in Music Education, Music Education Research, Journal of Music Teacher Education, and GIML Audea.
+In 2021, Dr. Shouldice authored a book called "Weaving It All Together: A Practical Guide to Applying Gordon's Music Learning Theory in the Elementary General Music Program" and co-authored another book called "Q & A for MLT: General Music Perspectives on Music Learning Theory," both published by GIA Publications.

 Dr. Shouldice hosts and produces a podcast called “Everyday Musicality: Unlocking the Inner Musician Through MLT,” which is available on all podcast streaming apps and on the web.
 Dr. Shouldice also publishes a blog called “Research to Real Life“, which summarizes recent music education research studies and provides practical suggestions for the classroom.